-1 the initial consent for this participant.
-The study staff will provide an overview of the study required visits, treatment regimen, risk and all elements of consent.
-The physician investigator(s or licensed Nurse Practitioner will conduct a focused discussion about risks, benefits and alternatives. a subsequent consent for this participant that does not alter the risks for investigational product o products, alternatives or benefits.
+This consent is a subsequent consent for this participant that does not alter the risks for investigational product or products, alternatives or benefits.
 Research staff will conduct the consent discussion.

-Your permissions and signature/initials Tests On pa on Stored Samples ge 2 of this form, we told you about storing samples for tests This blood will be collected and I for tests that will be done later on in the study or after the study is over.
-These tests will measure is substances in your blood related to cholesterol (fat in your blood), blood sugar, metabolic tests your body processes food), inflammation, and immune function (how your body reacts to on).
+Your permissions and signature/initials

+Tests on Stored Samples On page 2 of this form, we told you about storing samples for tests This blood will be collected and stored for tests that will be done later on in the study or after the study is over.
+These tests will measure various substances in your blood related to cholesterol (fat in your blood), blood sugar, metabolic tests (how your body processes food), inflammation, and immune function (how your body reacts to infection).
 Please write your initials in the boxes next to the option you choose.
 I agree to have my stored samples tested for cholesterol, sugar, metabolic tests, inflammation and immune function.
-I do not agree to have my stored samples tested for cholesterol, sugar, metabolic tests, inflammation and immune function On pa tic Testing Ige 2 of this form we told you about using some of the blood collected to look at your genes In Please write your initials in the box next to the option you choose.
-OR I allow my samples to be stored and used for genotyping I do not allow my samples to be stored and used for genotyping. agree to join this study, you will need to sign below.
-Before you sign this consent form, sure of the following: • ' You have read this consent form, or someone has read it to you.
-You feel that you understand what the study is about and what will happen to you if you join.
-You understand what the possible risks and benefits are. • ' You have had your questions answered and know that you can ask more. • ' You agree to join this study.
-You w rill not be giving up any of your rights by signing this consent form.
+I do not agree to have my stored samples tested for cholesterol, sugar, metabolic tests, inflammation and immune function Genetic Testing On page 2 of this form we told you about using some of the blood collected to look at your genes (RNA).
+Please write your initials in the box next to the option you choose.
+I allow my samples to be stored and used for genotyping OR I do not allow my samples to be stored and used for genotyping.